 \subsection{Settings and Baselines}

-We compare CAMAB against three representative post-hoc attribution baselines, each reflecting a different strategy for identifying influential context segments in generative language model outputs.
-All methods are evaluated under constrained query budgets, and we control for total LLM calls across methods to ensure fair comparison.
+We compare CAMAB against four representative post-hoc attribution baselines, each reflecting a different strategy for identifying influential context segments.
+To ensure a fair comparison, all methods are evaluated under a strictly constrained query budget of $T=40$ LLM calls per instance.

-\paragraph{CAMAB (Ours)} We set the subset ratio (i.e., portion of selected segments per query) to top-$p=0.2$ and run the algorithm for $T = 60$ rounds.
-The observation noise variance is fixed at $\sigma^2 = 1$.
+\paragraph{CAMAB (Ours)} We implement CAMAB using Linear Thompson Sampling (LinTS) as described in Section~\ref{sec:proposed}.
+The algorithm is initialized with a prior mean of $0.0$ and a prior variance of $1.0$.
+The observation noise variance is set to $\sigma^2 = 0.01$.
+Our implementation employs an \textbf{adaptive selection} strategy: in each round, it selects all segments whose sampled weights $\tilde{\theta}_j$ are positive.
+This allows the model to dynamically adjust the size of the context subset based on its current posterior beliefs.

-\paragraph{SHAP} SHAP~\cite{lundberg2017unified} is a widely adopted model-agnostic explainer grounded in Shapley values from cooperative game theory.
-In our implementation, we adopt the KernelSHAP variant at the segment level.
-To reduce computational cost, we use a single fully masked context as the reference baseline and limit the number of perturbed samples to $60$.
-The reward signal is selected as the average log-likelihood of the response tokens.
+\paragraph{SHAP} SHAP~\cite{lundberg2017unified} is a model-agnostic explainer grounded in Shapley values.
+We use the KernelSHAP variant at the segment level.
+To comply with the query budget, we use a single fully masked context as the reference baseline and limit the number of perturbed samples to $40$.
+The reward signal is the average log-likelihood of the response tokens, consistent with our method.

-\paragraph{ContextCite} ContextCite~\cite{cohen2024contextcite} performs context attribution by measuring the average log-odds change in the original response when subsets of context segments are ablated.
-To identify relevant segments, it employs LASSO regression~\cite{tibshirani1996regression}, which encourages sparsity and effectively filters out non-informative context.
-To control query cost, we limit the number of ablated subsets to $60$.
+\paragraph{ContextCite} ContextCite~\cite{cohen2024contextcite} attributes generation by measuring the average log-odds change when subsets of segments are ablated.
+It fits a sparse LASSO regression model to these observations to identify relevant segments.
+To ensure parity in computational cost, we limit its sampling to $40$ ablated subsets.

-\paragraph{Leave-One-Out} The Leave-One-Out method attributes importance by removing one segment at a time and measuring the effect on the model's output likelihood.
-We ablate each of the $N$ segments individually and compute the drop in average log-probability in response tokens.
-This method requires exactly $N$ queries per instance.
+\paragraph{Random} As a baseline for attribution effectiveness, the Random explainer assigns importance scores by sampling from a uniform distribution.
+This provides a lower-bound reference to demonstrate that the performance gains of other methods are due to principled exploration rather than random perturbations.